Quality work on the fringes

 4) Exploiting your platform

 America’s workforce boards are driven by 6 performance metrics governing their federal funding.
-Those assume job-creation and retention as priorities.
+Those assume job placements as the priority.
+People who need partial work to fit around their complex lives aren’t served.

-• Responsive public services: Community health, support for the unhoused, childcare and other services benefit from inducted workers with lived experience who may themselves need support.
+- Responsive public services: Community health, support for the unhoused, childcare, and other services benefit from inducted workers with lived experience who may themselves also receive support.
 Facilities like Peer Navigators can be particularly effective. → more

 5) About us

-Americanized with funding from Annie Casey, Kauffman, Walmart, Wells Fargo, and Irvine Foundations, GoodFlexi is now also launched by public agencies in California.
+Americanized with funding from funders including Annie Casey, Kauffman, Walmart, Wells Fargo, and Irvine Foundations.
+GoodFlexi is now also launched by public agencies in California.
 We are based within the Long Beach workforce board.
 After piloting in childcare, the city is expanding it across sectors.
-In 2023 our platform is spreading to regions including Chicago, Portland (Or), Alameda County (CA), and Louisville (KY) with funding from The Workers’ Lab.
-The program won US Conference of Mayors’ prize for best community-led development initiative in America.
+That program won US Conference of Mayors’ prize for best community-led job development initiative in America.
+Priority in fall 2024 is launch in Portland, Ore, with a focus on work and services for unhoused residents.

 We develop the technology required for sophisticated, locally controlled, all-sectors, hourly labor platforms.
 Our team work with diverse public agencies to disseminate operational knowledge. → more